askedrelic/asktherelic.com/_posts/2011-05-28-simple-sidebar-navigation-with-sausage-js.markdown

 Several weeks ago, a friend linked me to [Sausage.js][1], "a jQuery UI widget for contextual pagination."
 I would call it more of a sidebar navigation widget.
-The example page was intruiging and prompted me to add it to this blog.
+The example page was intriguing and prompted me to add it to this blog.

 ### Requirements

 My inital goal was based off the [CouchDB example][2] linked on the Sausage homepage.
-I was slowed down by trying to figure out the exact JS and CSS requirements, which aren't specificly listed out, and some conflicts with my local CSS for this blog, the main Sausage div requires height 100% and I had something else set to 100% height which didn't work well...
+I was slowed down by trying to figure out the exact JS and CSS requirements, which aren't specifically listed out, and some conflicts with my local CSS for this blog, the main Sausage div requires height 100% and I had something else set to 100% height which didn't work well...